cemvarol/AZ-301/T4M3/NewLab/Instructions.md

     - Password: **Pa55w.rd1234**

-3. Once you are connected to az3000401-vm2-R via the Remote Desktop session, Run these commands below
+3. Once you are connected to az3000401-vm2-R via the Remote Desktop session, Run these commands below on powershell of that VM

 ---

-Set-NetFirewallProfile -Enabled False
+**Set-NetFirewallProfile -Enabled False

-Install-WindowsFeature Routing, RSAT-RemoteAccess
+**Install-WindowsFeature Routing, RSAT-RemoteAccess**

-rrasmgmt.msc
+**rrasmgmt.msc**

 ----